Binance Portfolio Redesign

 Margin - Futures tab

 I brought margin and futures into one page with a simple switchable tab.
-They’re closely related, so it made more sense to keep them side by side instead of hiding them in separate flows.
-You can quickly toggle between the two, compare positions, and understand your exposure without losing context.
+They’re closely related, so users can compare positions and exposure without losing context.

 Why Margin level explain card?

-Because 160% margin level means nothing to most people.
-The visual gauge — showing where you are relative to the warning threshold and liquidation.
-Turning an abstract number into spatial understanding.
+"160% margin level" means nothing to most people.
+A visual gauge shows where you sit relative to warning and liquidation.

 A gamification progress bar

 "6/10 trades done — 4 more to unlock all features."
 Binance gates advanced features behind activity thresholds.
-Instead of hiding this constraint, I made it visible to motivate progress — aligning user growth with engagement.
+I surface it to motivate progress.

 The futures empty state